steflokos/JwtDemo/README.md

 ip addresses accordingly from *networks* section.
 This functionality is available only for linux host machines.

 Environment variables like database passwords and mounting locations of host machine can be set inside .env file of Docker folder.

+After executing docker compose and images are up and running, the user can now start the application from their editor or IDE (Visual Studio 2022 is suggested) in debug mode.
+Npm must be available on the computer in order to install node_modules with npm install inside ClientApp folder.
+Aspnet 7 sdk and typescript must also be present for the development and debug-running  of the app.